Cloudy030/cs551q_solo/README.md

 - Customer
   - This table refers to the users saved as customer for easy usage of Django components.
   - All users' information will be saved in this table, including admin accounts, staff accounts and customer accounts.
-  - column names: user, address, created_date
+  - column names: user, user_type, address, created_date

 - LineItem
   - This table refers to the different video games added into the cart.